Siobhan Finneran: 2017–present

 In 2020, Finneran reprised her role as Marilyn in the comedy series The Other One, played Detective Sergeant Johanna Griffin in Netflix original mystery thriller The Stranger, and narrated the ITV documentary series Inside Britain's Food Factories.

 2020 also saw Finneran playing the unstable mother of the title character in writer and star Sophie Willan's comedy pilot Alma's Not Normal.
-A full 6-episode series was subsequently picked up and aired in 2021, with a second series due out in September, 2024.
+A full 6-episode series was subsequently picked up and aired in 2021, with a second series which premiered on 7 October 2024.

 In 2023, Finneran reprised her role as Clare in the third and final series of Happy Valley that aired on BBC One & BBC iPlayer in the UK.
 She also played Beryl in The Reckoning, a mini-series about the life of Jimmy Savile.
 Towards the end of the year, Finneran starred as Marie-Louise Dell, a prison chaplain, in the second series of Time, alongside Jodie Whittaker, Tamara Lawrance and Bella Ramsey.
 On the role, Finneran told Radio Times: "I've just felt very privileged and very honoured to be part of this cast, although you can't say you've enjoyed the filming process because the content is really quite dense and brutal.
 For me, being able to sit and watch the performances has been really quite breath-taking and brilliant."

 In May 2024 Finneran appeared in the first episode of the final series of Inside No. 9.

 She plays the lead role as DI Liz Nyles in the ITV crime drama Protection.

 Personal life

 From the late 1990s, Finneran began to consciously cut back her acting work to raise her two children with her husband, the actor Mark Jordon.
-They married in August 1997.
-In 2014, Finneran and Jordon divorced.
+They married in August 1997 and divorced in 2014.
+Finneran has been in a relationship with actor Don Gilet since 2018.

 In 2023, Finneran became patron for Manchester-based charity Contact Hostel, an organisation that provides support and accommodation for teenage girls facing homelessness.